 Analysing the extract

-Look again at the extract below with some highlighted points that you could write about in an answer.
-Think about what Golding is telling the reader about Ralph's state of mind.
+Look again at the extract below with some highlighted points that you could include in your answer.
+Think about what Stevenson is showing the reader – how is Hyde 'evil' in this passage?